John Candy: 1979–1987: Hollywood breakthrough

-Stardom

 Candy played Tom Hanks's womanizing brother in the hit romantic comedy Splash, generally considered his break-out role.
-Following the success of the film, he had signed a three-picture development and producing deal with Walt Disney Pictures, and he would develop and executive produce various theatricals as planned starring vehicles for himself.
+After the success of the film, he had signed a three-picture development and producing deal with Walt Disney Pictures, and he would develop and executive produce various theatricals as planned starring vehicles for himself.

 Candy went back to Canada to star in The Last Polka (1985), which he also wrote with co-star Eugene Levy.
-He was Richard Pryor's best friend on Brewster's Millions (1985) and had a cameo in the Sesame Street film Follow That Bird (1985).
+He was Richard Pryor's best friend in Brewster's Millions (1985) and had a cameo in the Sesame Street film Follow That Bird (1985).
 Candy's first lead role in a Hollywood film came with Summer Rental (1985), directed by Carl Reiner.
 He was reunited with Hanks in Volunteers (1985), though the film did not do as well as Splash.
 He had a cameo in The Canadian Conspiracy (1985) and appeared alongside Martin Short in Dave Thomas: The Incredible Time Travels of Henry Osgood (1985) in Canada.

-Candy's second starring role in a Hollywood film was Armed and Dangerous (1986) with Levy and Meg Ryan.
+Candy's next starring role in a Hollywood film was the box office disappointment Armed and Dangerous (1986) with Levy and Meg Ryan.
 He had a cameo in Little Shop of Horrors (1986) and appeared in Really Weird Tales (1987).
 He also had a supporting role in Mel Brooks's Spaceballs (1987).

-Collaboration with John Hughes and beyond
+1987–1994: John Hughes films and final roles

-Candy had a hit film when he starred in Planes, Trains & Automobiles (1987) with Steve Martin, written and directed by John Hughes.
-He appeared in a cameo role in Hughes's She's Having a Baby (1988) and then starred in a film written by Hughes, The Great Outdoors (1988), co starring Aykroyd.
+In 1987, Candy co-starred in Planes, Trains & Automobiles with Steve Martin, written and directed by John Hughes.
+The film had positive reviews.
+The film grossed $49,530,280 at the US box office.
+He appeared in a cameo role in Hughes's She's Having a Baby (1988) and then starred in a film written by Hughes, The Great Outdoors (1988) which co-starred Aykroyd.

-Candy provided the voice for Don the horse in Hot to Trot (1988) and starred in a flop comedy, considered by some to be a cult classic, Who's Harry Crumb?
+Candy provided the voice for Don the Horse in Hot to Trot (1988) and starred in a flop comedy, considered by some to be a cult classic, Who's Harry Crumb?
 (1989), which he also produced.
-He was one of several names in Cannonball Fever (1989) and had another hit film with Hughes in Uncle Buck (1989).
+He was also in the box office flop Speed Zone aka Cannonball Fever (1989), however, he had another hit film with Hughes as writer and director in Uncle Buck (1989).
 Candy also produced and starred in a Saturday-morning animated series on NBC titled Camp Candy in 1989.
-The show was set in a fictional summer camp run by Candy, featured his two children in supporting roles, and also spawned a brief comic book series published by Marvel Comics' Star Comics imprint.
+The show was set in a fictional summer camp run by Candy, featuring his two children in supporting roles, and also spawned a brief comic book series published by Marvel Comics' Star Comics imprint.
+During this time, he also made the television film The Rocket Boy (1989) in Canada.

-Candy made The Rocket Boy (1989) in Canada and had a cameo in two more films written by Hughes, the blockbuster hit film Home Alone (1990) and the box office flop Career Opportunities (1991).

-He provided the voice of Wilbur the Albatross in Disney's The Rescuers Down Under (1990) and had a supporting role in Nothing But Trouble (1991), Dan Aykroyd's notorious box office flop.

-During this time, Candy played a dramatic role as Dean Andrews Jr., a shady Southern lawyer in Oliver Stone's JFK (1991).